Linear-Quadratic Optimal Control in Maximal Coordinates: Simulation

 \subsection{Tracking LQR Setup}

-For the tracking of a nominal trajectory with time-varying LQR we chose a triple-pendulum cartpole system.
-The mechanical properties of cart and poles are the same as for the single-pendulum cartpole depicted in Fig. \ref{fig:cartpole} and Table \ref{tab:mech}.
-As reference trajectory we chose the swing-up of the triple pendulum into the upright position, while LQR is deployed to correct for noise and model errors during the swing-up.
+Tracking of a nominal trajectory with time-varying LQR was performed on a triple-pendulum cartpole system.
+The mechanical properties of cart and poles are the same as for the single-pendulum cartpole (see Fig. \ref{fig:cartpole} and Table \ref{tab:mech}).
+The reference was a swing-up of the triple pendulum into the upright position, while LQR was deployed to correct for noise and model errors.